Anushree-111/Indian-Sign-Language-Recognition/README.md

 **Key Dependencies:**

-* Python: Programming language used throughout the project.
 * OpenCV: Library for computer vision tasks such as video capture, image processing, and visualization.
 * Mediapipe: Google's framework for building applied machine learning pipelines, utilized for detecting and tracking hand landmarks.
 * NumPy: Library for numerical operations, facilitating efficient array manipulation and data handling.